PART 34: SHOTS FIRED

 Julie obediently hung up the phone and went to find her jacket.
 Her parents didn’t notice when she left.

 Chartreuse glanced over at her companion.
 “What’s wrong?”

-“I took some music out of my bag to look over while at Frank’s, and I never put it back in,” Luci sighed.
+“I took some music out of my bag to look over while waiting at Frank’s, and I never put it back in,” Luci sighed.
 “You go on ahead, I’m going to run back and get it.”

 “You can always, like, look on with someone else,” Chartreuse pointed out.

-“Yeah, but my music has all my little pencil markings on it,” Luci reminded.
+“Yeah, but my music has all my little pencil markings on it,” Luci noted.
 “Anyway, it’s not raining that hard now, and it’ll only take me, what, ten extra minutes?
 I’ll meet back up with you at practice.”

 Chartreuse shrugged.
 “Okay, see you there then.”

 Frank set the pencil back down.
 “So that’s the equation you come up with,” he concluded.
 “Understand?”